 - Jesus' teachings in the Gospels about those resurrected will "neither marry nor be given in marriage, but will be like the angels in heaven", possibly indicating that resurrected believers would not only not be able to reproduce, but will also not even have the desire for sexual intercourse.
 This is sometimes used by Bible students to argue the case that the "sons of God" in Genesis chapter 6 could not be angels, but rather be the children of Seth's lineage marrying those of Cain's lineage (the "daughters of men").
 It could also be an reference to the idea that each and every angel was created as an unique act of creation by God.
 So likewise those who are worthy of resurrection will also each be an unique act of (re)creation by God.
 The arrangement of marriage was given to Adam and Eve and their descendants.
 These recreated humans are not really Adam's descendants in the biological sense as they where given life directly by God, not through Adam.

 - Space Marines in Warhammer 40,000 (depending on what you treat as Canon) are this; most have no interest in such after the hypnosis, chem treatment, and indoctrination that leaves little desire but for glory and success.
 The roleplaying games Dark Heresy and Rogue Trader both include the Chem Geld trait (Deathwatch also has it, but there is no way for a Space Marine to actually acquire it during gameplay except as an Elite Advance), which renders your character this.
 Many psykers start the game with it as part of their background package.
+The Space Wolves are an exception, being hard-partying Vikings refusing the highly-monastic official Space Marine cult they still retain all their human appetite including sexual ones, cranked Up to Eleven by their superhuman physique.
+And let's not get started with Slaaneshi cults among the Chaos Space Marines.

 - The Computer of Paranoia ensures all Alpha Complex citizens are asexual through mandatory hormone suppressants (creating them via cloning instead).
 Occasionally individuals learn to counteract the drugs, or hide the fact they aren't taking them, or end up on an extended mission Outside of the complex, and Hilarity Ensues.